Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Thurrsto was the first over the barricade, with the Protectors on his heels.

-One unusually small Stoneback---small, that was, only by Stoneback standards---was propping up an unusually large one, who sagged into Burgess’ arms plainly on the verge of passing out, and was promptly lowered to the concrete for triage.
+One unusually small Stoneback - small, that was, only by Stoneback standards - was propping up an unusually large one, who sagged into Burgess’ arms plainly on the verge of passing out, and was promptly lowered to the concrete for triage.
 The fur and flesh under his arms looked to Costello like he’d taken a fusion blade right through the ribs, which made it a minor act of God that he’d even lived this far.

 He recognized them both, from First Fang training exercises on Cimbrean.
 The big one was Tyal, Daar’s second and presumably the Champion-in-Stead.
 The other...Fiin, he recalled after a moment’s thought.
 A young up-and-comer.
 The Gaoians had less granularity, procedure and mechanics to their career progression so the young gun had been something equivalent to a sergeant the last Costello saw of him.